vimeo/php-mysql-engine/README.md

 - A variety of SQL functions such as `COUNT(), NULLIF(), COALESCE(), CONCAT_WS()` and many others
 - Temporary variables like `@previous_name := user.name`
 - Validating parser: the query parser will throw exceptions on most invalid SQL Queries, helping protect your production environment from accidental SQL syntax errors

+## Caveat Emptor

+Unlike [Psalm](https://github.com/vimeo/psalm), this package is not designed with a wide audience in mind.
+For a project to really benefit from this library it should already have a large number of unit tests that require a database connection to complete, and the project maintainers must understand the tradeoffs associated with using an unofficial MySQL implementation in their test suite.

+## Known issues

+### Result types when not emulating prepares

+By default the engine returns all data formatted as a string.
+If `$pdo->setAttribute(\PDO::ATTR_EMULATE_PREPARES, false)` is called, the engine will instead infer column types and  (for example, `SUM(some_int_column)` will be given an `int` type).
+In some cases `php-mysql-engine` may do a better job of inferring correct column types than actual MySQL, which defaults to string when it can’t work out a column type.
+If you do strict type checks on the results you may see small discrepancies.

 ## Installation